ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 1. Use it as a template for your own code
 1. [Inherit from it](https://www.bitdegree.org/learn/solidity-inheritance), and override only those functions that you need to modify

-The second method is much better because the OpenWhisk ERC20 code has already been audited and shown to be secure.
+The second method is much better because the OpenWhisk ERC-20 code has already been audited and shown to be secure.
 When you use inheritence it is clear what are the functions you modify, and to trust your contract people only need to audit those specific functions.

-It is often useful to perform a function each time currency changes hands.
+It is often useful to perform a function each time tokens change hands.
 However,`_transfer` is a very important function and it is possible to write it insecurely (see below), so it is best not to override it.
 The solution is `_beforeTokenTransfer`, a [hook function](https://en.wikipedia.org/wiki/Hooking).
 You can override this function, and it will be called on each transfer.